Stay right here for our final news roundup and information overload.

 I mean, I wish she would talk about herself.

-You know, with Robert Kennedy, you know, he was telling Elizabeth Warren he's he's not going to agree not to sue drug companies, you know, if they get things wrong.
+You know, with Robert Kennedy, you know, he was telling Elizabeth Warren he's not going to agree not to sue drug companies, you know, if they get things wrong.

 Why should he agree to that?